patrykgruszka/how-cli/README.md

 # `how` - Lightweight AI assistant for your CLI

 Enter **`how`** – the slick, AI-powered sidekick that turns your "WTF do I type?" moments into commands.
-Built in Go for speed, this cross-platform tool taps OpenRouter.ai's API to generate commands via top LLMs (even free ones!).
+Built in Go for speed, this cross-platform tool taps into AI to generate commands via top LLMs.

 ## Features
-- ⚡ Blazing fast and dependency-free.
+- Fast and dependency-free.
-- 🌐 Runs on Linux, macOS, Windows.
+- Runs on Linux, macOS, Windows.
-- 💸 Free models by default—no cost to start.
+- Support for **OpenRouter** (default) and **OpenAI**.
+- Configurable models and providers.

 ## Usage
 Ask away: